This section covers the following client-side APIs that are queried from a browser:

 Once you have loaded the API, refer to the regular Developer Documentation for the API you are using.

 The main source of information about the Google Maps client-side APIs is the general developer and reference documentation:

 - Google Earth API: Developer's Guide and API Reference

-Google Maps API for Business customers have access to telephone and email support, as well as to the Enterprise Support Portal.
+Maps API for Work customers have access to telephone and email support, as well as to the Google for Work Support Portal.
 Contact information is available on the Support and resources page.